Select, Extract and Generate: Neural Keyphrase Generation with Layer-wise Coverage Attention: SEG-Net for Keyphrase Generation

-A set of keyphrases should summarize all the key points discussed in a target document.
-To achieve this goal, we incorporate a novel layer-wise coverage attention and an informed copy mechanism in the extractor-generator.

-\textbf{Coverage Attention.} The coverage attention \cite{tu2016modeling, yuan2018one, chen2018keyphrase} keeps track of the parts in the document that has been covered by previously generated phrases and guides future generation steps such that generated keyphrases summarize the entire document.
-To equip the multi-layer structure of the extractor-generator with the coverage attention mechanism, we modify the encoder-decoder multi-head attention at each layer in Transformer.
-To this end, we modify the Eq. \eqref{eq:mulhead} as $\alpha_{ij} = \frac{f_{ij}}{\sum^{n}_{k=1} f_{ik}}$ and calculate $f_{ij}$ as follows. where $e_{ij}^t$ is same as $e_{ij}$ in Eq. \eqref{eq:mulhead} computed at time step $t$.
-Note that we adopt the layer-wise coordination technique (\ref{subsec:layerwise-coord}) to facilitate the design of the layer-wise coverage attention.
+\paragraph{Coverage Attention} The coverage attention \cite{tu-etal-2016-modeling,yuan-etal-2020-one,chen-etal-2018-keyphrase} keeps track of the parts in the document that has been covered by previously generated phrases and encourages future generation steps to summarize the other segments of the target document.
+The underlying idea is to decay the attention weights of the previously attended input tokens while decoder attends the encoded input tokens at time step, $t$.
+To equip the multi-layer structure of the Transformer with a \emph{layer-wise} coverage attention, we adopt the layer-wise encoder-decoder attention technique \cite{he2018layer}.
+We compute the attention weights, $\alpha_{ti} = \frac{e'_{ti}}{\sum^{n}_{k=1} e'_{tk}}$ in encoder-decoder attention at each layer where $e'_{ti}$ is as follows.